Why Maple Bear?

 Maple Bear has developed an excellent, hands on, rigorous and relevant elementary curriculum in each subject area based on the highly successful Canadian approach to learning and instruction.
 Maple Bear encourages the development of the child’s basic skills in literacy, numeracy, science, technology, analysis, problem solving, information processing and computing, Critical and creative thinking skills are promoted and encouraged so that children can be successful in today’s world.
 The Elementary Program is designed to educate the whole child – physically, intellectually, emotionally, and socially.

 The Maple Bear Elementary and Middle Years Programs require a minimum of 50% instruction in English.
 The remaining portion of the program is conducted in the home language.
 Subjects taught in English include English Language Arts, Mathematics and Science.
 Instruction in the home language, History, Geography, Physical Education, the Arts, and other subjects is conducted in the students’ first language.

 At all grades, the focus is on acquiring language and literacy skills through listening, speaking, reading and writing.
 Students learn to read and produce a wide range of texts, including media, transactional (letters, e-mails, etc.), and tertiary texts.
 The level of sophistication grows with the advancing grade levels.
 All classrooms must be literacy-rich environments.

-The themes of number sense and numeration, measurement, geometry and spatial sense, patterning and algebra, data management and probability are developed in increasing complexity at each grade level.
+The themes of number sense and numeration, measurement, geometry and spatial sense, patterning and algebra, data management and probability are developed with increasing complexity at each grade level.
 The program emphasizes problem solving, understanding concepts, application of procedures and communication about mathematics.

-The science program emphasizes enquiry and the use of the scientific method in science classes.
+The science program emphasizes inquiry and the use of the scientific method in science classes.
 At each grade level increasingly complex topics are studied from the fields of biology, physics, chemistry and environmental science.
 The emphasis is on experimentation and application rather than memorization.